-Originally from Jordan, for some time now I have been making a new home alongside my husband in the San Francisco area.
-He is a physician and I am a dentist and we share the central passion in life of helping the underserved, not only practicing our professions but doing so on a voluntary basis to the extent to which we can.
-I will always think of Jordan as my home, and to a lesser extent the Middle East generally speaking.
-In addition to the USA, I have also gotten to know Egypt, Syria, Saudi Arabia, and Qatar.
-For years my heart has bled for my people, since I became aware of the widespread political violence plaguing the region for so long.
-After earning my DDS/DMD Degree here in America, I hope to at some point return to Jordan as part of dental/medical missions caring for the numerous refugees in Jordan from surrounding countries, especially Syria and Iraq.
+Originally from Jordan, I have been making a new home alongside my husband in the San Francisco area for some time now.
+He is a physician, and I am a dentist.
+We share the main passion of helping the underserved, practicing our professions, and doing so voluntarily to the extent we can.
+I will always think of Jordan as my home in addition to the USA.
+I have also learned about Egypt, Syria, Saudi Arabia, and Qatar.
+My heart has bled for my people for years since I became aware of the widespread political violence plaguing the region for so long.
+After earning my DDS/DMD Degree here in America, I hope to, at some point, return to Jordan as part of dental/medical missions caring for the numerous refugees in Jordan from surrounding countries, especially Syria and Iraq.

-Here in the USA, I also plan to focus as much of my attention as possible on the underserved, the members of marginalized communities here in California, most particularly, primarily-Spanish-speaking migrants many of whom are undocumented and, therefore, find access to dental care most difficult.
-This is why I have spent the last couple of years studying Spanish intensively, primarily for this purpose.
-I feel that my experience and dedication will help me to hit the ground running in your doctoral program, particularly my most recent experience, since I am currently serving as a Visiting Scholar at the Arthur A. Dugoni School of Dentistry at the University of the Pacific where I am assisting intensively with several projects dedicated to the improvement of clinical results.
+Here in the USA, I also plan to focus on the underserved, the members of marginalized communities here in California, Spanish-speaking migrants, many of whom are undocumented and, therefore, find dental care most difficult.
+I have intensively spent the last few years studying Spanish, primarily for this purpose.
+I feel that my experience and dedication will help me to hit the ground running in your doctoral program, particularly my most recent incident, since I am currently serving as a Visiting Scholar at the XXXX School of Dentistry at the University of the XXXX, where I am assisting intensively with several projects dedicated to the improvement of clinical results.

-My natural curiosity for the way things work and how they are constructed, kept me very occupied as a child.
-Generally praised for being smart, sometimes I was scolded for destroying toys, remotes, even a PC.
-My parents kept my mind as well as my hands busy by involving me in many extracurricular activities that cultivated dexterity and constructive capabilities.
+My natural curiosity for how things worked and how they were constructed kept me occupied as a child.
+Generally praised for being innovative, sometimes I was scolded for destroying toys, remotes, and even a PC.
+My parents kept my mind and hands busy with extracurricular activities that cultivated my manual dexterity and constructive capabilities.
 Both of my parents were supportive of my decision to choose dentistry as my career.
 Thus, I like to think of myself as someone who has been groomed from infancy to bring smiles to the faces of those around me.

-I am pleased to have clinical experience at some of Amman’s most prestigious dental centers and to have spent many hours as a volunteer with the Jordan Volunteers Association, and especially the Jordan Health Aid Society.
-For six months I worked with underserved communities to increase their oral awareness and implement preventive care programs.
-We also worked within Iraqi and Syrian refugee camps, treating patients who were victims of war and dislocation, often with obvious signs of severe PTSD.
+I am pleased to have clinical experience at some of Amman’s most prestigious dental centers.
+I have volunteered many hours with the Jordan Volunteers Association, especially the Jordan Health Aid Society.
+I worked with underserved communities for six months to increase their oral awareness and implement preventive care programs.
+We also worked within Iraqi and Syrian refugee camps, treating victims of war and dislocation, often with apparent signs of severe PTSD.

 I keenly look forward to mastering the latest techniques in dentistry as a student in your program.
-I also very much look forward to learning valuable and enriching things from my fellow students in the program, especially those from developing countries that face challenges similar to those that we face in Jordan.
-I dream of someday opening my own dental practice that is very much a part of the community, including those members that are less fortunate, in particular, those without access to dental care.
-First, however, I look forward to gaining extensive experience and proving myself as a valuable team member, determined to excel at what I do.
+I also look forward to learning valuable and enriching things from my fellow students in the program, especially those from developing countries that face challenges like those we meet in Jordan.
+I dream of someday opening my dental practice as part of the community, including those less fortunate, particularly those without dental care.
+First, I look forward to gaining extensive experience and proving myself as a valuable team member, determined to excel at what I do.

-I thank you for your consideration of my application to study towards the doctoral degree in dentistry.
+Thank you for considering my application to study for the doctoral degree in dentistry.